crb479/mcdevitt-trauma-ml/PubMed/README.md

     (After pubmed_ftp_download.py) A collection of the PDFs, which are stored in folders named with their PubMed IDs.
 Each folder contains a copy of the correponding PDF and pictures of the tables and images in the PDFs, along with a .nxml file.

     (After pubmed_separate_downloads.py) The remaining downloaded folders that *DO NOT* contain PDFs.
-These folders are have missing filepaths in downloads_summary.csv
+These folders also have missing filepaths in downloads_summary.csv

 *Human Studies*